antaldaniel/reprex/content/post/2023-11-12_impossible-categorization/index.md

 <td style="text-align: center;">{{< figure src="img/blogposts_2023/clem-onojeghuo-QBvtgLdmTbQ-unsplash_2x1.png" caption="" numbered="false" >}}</td>

+{{% callout note %}}
 I am honoured to be invited to the final event of the wonderful Creative FLIP program.
 Our [Digital Music Observatory](https://music.dataobservatory.eu/) in many ways gained momentum from the [CCS Ecosystems: Evidence-Driven CCI Policy & The Central & Eastern European Music Industry Report](https://music.dataobservatory.eu/post/2020-01-30-ceereport/) discussion in 2020, just before the terrible pandemic hit us all.
+Are you in Brussels on 15-16 November?
+Interested?
+[Get in touch](https://reprex.nl/contact/) and let us meet at the [event](https://reprex.nl//event/2023-11-12_creativeflip_brussels/).
+{{% /callout %}}

 It is one of our most fundamental cognitive abilities to identify shared features or similarities of objects, events, or ideas and then to group ("categorise") these to make sense of the world.
 Without categorisation, learning, language, memory, and decision making (to name a few only) would be impossible.
 The production of cultural statistics also depends on categorisation, distinguishing what is to be measured and what is not.